knative/build-templates/kaniko/README.md

 ## Usage

 Write a _build_ manifest and use the _template_ section to refer to the kaniko build template.
-Set the value of the parameters such as the destination Docker image, note the use of the _serviceAccountName_ to push the image to a remote registry.
+Set the value of the parameters such as the destination Docker image.
+Note the use of the `serviceAccountName` to push the image to a remote registry.

 ```
 apiVersion: build.knative.dev/v1alpha1